Best known for the 🔸10% Pledge, we’re building a global community of people who care about doing what they can to help others.

 We encourage people to talk about their giving.
 Giving publicly helps create a social norm by inspiring others.

-More than 8,788 people around the world have taken the Giving What We Can Pledge, a public commitment to give at least 10% of income to whichever organisations can most effectively use it to improve the lives of others.
+9,876 people around the world have taken the 🔸10% Pledge, a public commitment to give at least 10% of income to whichever organisations can most effectively use it to improve the lives of others.
+1,136 have an active Trial Pledge, where you choose to give a custom percentage of your income (1% or more).
 We support each other in our commitments to helping others and learning about effective giving.

-We share effective giving news and updates through our newsletter – including what motivates people to take the Giving What We Can pledge, a curated list of articles about topics like animal welfare, climate change, global poverty, and preventing global catastrophic risks, and exciting developments from some of the charities we recommend.
+We share effective giving news and updates through our newsletter – including what motivates people to take the 🔸10% Pledge, a curated list of articles about topics like animal welfare, climate change, global poverty, and preventing global catastrophic risks, and exciting developments from some of the charities we recommend.

 We're independently funded and don't take fees